Skip to main content Skip to local navigation

 Grade Report Academic Decisions

 The following list explains the meaning of the various items and codes that could appear on your Grade Report.
-These codes sometimes change; the ones described here apply if you were admitted prior FW 2013.
+These codes sometimes change; please connect with our team of academic advisors if you have any questions.

 • May Proceed Only in an Ordinary Program – This means that your grade point average is below the minimum required for proceeding in an Honours degree for your particular major.
 You will automatically be put in a bachelor program in the same or first major if in a double major.
-If you would like to choose a different major, read the information on the Program Change page.
+If you would like to choose a different major, please read the information under Program Change.

 • May Continue in Honours (Not in Biology) – This means you do not meet the minimum major average of 6.00 required for this major.
 You must choose a new major.
-Please see the Program Change page.
+Please see Program Change for more information.

-• Must Choose Major Other Than Biochemistry, Computational Mathematics, Environmental Science or Space Science – This means that you must choose a new major in a bachelor program.
+• Must Choose Major Other Than Biochemistry, Computational Mathematics, Environmental Science, or Space Science – This means that you must choose a new major in a bachelor program.
 Enrolment is blocked until you have changed your program.
-Please see the Program Change page.
+Please see Program Change for more information.

 • Advising Required – This indicates that you are blocked from enrolling in courses in the upcoming session.
-Book an advising appointment with the appropriate department.
+Please book an advising appointment with the appropriate department.

 • Limited Credits Allowed – If you are in a bachelor program and do not meet the minimum GPA required for graduation, you may take up to 102 credits in order to raise your GPA.
 Once you have completed 102 credits, you will automatically be blocked from further enrolment.
 At that point, if you still do not meet the required GPA for graduation, please contact Science Academic Services.